konradsoares/TelegraMQ/README.md

 Message queues remove dependencies between components and significantly simplify the coding of decoupled applications.
 Software components aren’t weighed down with communications code and can instead be designed to perform a discrete business function.

 Message queues are an elegantly simple way to decouple distributed systems, whether you're using monolithic applications, microservices or serverless architectures.

+Now that you know more about Message Queues let's do a simple example using Python, Python Pika, RabbitMQ and Telegram.

+In this POC we gonna follow the steps bellow:

+- Create 2 Ubuntu 20.4 VPcs
+- Install Python and Pika in the Server 1 (Sender)
+- Install Python, Pika and RabbitMQ in the Server 2 (We gonna use this server as a Broker and Consumer as well, sending our message to a Telegram Bot)